cs1302uga/cs1302-ce05/README.md

    of the method.
 We did it in this exercise for `setPrice` only to see the difference in the documentation webpage.

+1. Run the 1302 `checkstyle` program on `House.java`.
+If errors are reported, look up the error message in the [Style Guide](https://github.com/cs1302uga/cs1302-styleguide), fix the error, and repeat until no style errors remain.

 **CHECKPOINT**

 <hr/>